Space station launch honors 'Hidden Figures' mathematician - WTMJ

 “Mrs. Johnson was selected for her hand-written calculations that helped launch the first Americans into space, as well as her accomplishments in breaking glass ceiling after glass ceiling as a Black woman,” Frank DeMauro, a Northrop Grumman vice president, said on the eve of liftoff.
 “A homework assignment for all of you is to go watch that movie after the Cygnus launch.”

 Johnson’s numbers contributed to the Feb.
 20, 1962, flight in which Glenn became the first American to orbit the world.
-Contributions to the success of Glenn’s flight by Johnson and other Black women were depicted in the 2017 film.
+The film, released in late 2016, depicted the effort put forth by Johnson and other Black women at NASA’s Langley Research Center in Hampton, Virginia, during the early days of space exploration.
+Langley is 100 miles (160 kilometers) from the launch site at Wallops Island.

 This will be the space station’s second delivery in less than a week.
 A Russian capsule pulled up Wednesday with apples and oranges, among other things.